UWCS/stardust/content/events/t3/w4/fa-cup-viewing.md

 [extra]
 end_time = "6:30pm"
-location = "Fusion Bar (TBC)"
-colour = "sports"
-icon = "ph-soccer-ball"
+location = "The Old Library, Leamington Spa" colour = "sports" icon = "ph-soccer-ball"
 +++

-Join as we head to Fusion (probably) to view the FA Cup Final!
+Join us as we head to The Old Library ~~The Old Library The Old Library~~ to view the FA Cup Final!